 My interest in yoga grew as I started to understand the different styles and variations, and how to deepen my postures.
 My mat started to come everywhere with me until in January 2015 I decided my mat and I were going to India – Rishikesh to be exact.
 Even my breathing couldn’t calm the day I left Manchester airport alone to fly over to that magical place.
 My experience in India gave me the opportunity to really understand where Yoga comes from and why it is so important to their culture.

-A two month intensive course at Vinyasa Yoga School gave me life long friends and my RYT 200 hour certificate.
+A three month intensive course at Vinyasa Yoga School gave me life long friends and my RYT certificate.
 It involved long days of studying Meditation, Pranayama, Anatomy, Mantras and some physically challenging Vinyasa and Hatha classes.
 Even though, by the end of my time in India i was physically exhausted, my mind had never been as clear and focused.
 On my return i started teaching small classes here and there but still felt like there was something missing.
 The Winter of 2016 came, as did the decision for my partner and i to pack in our jobs and house and set sail for an adventure of a lifetime.

 We melted in the presence of the forever smiling Burmese people, and watched in awe at the love and affection the Thai people showed one and other.
 We shed tears as we listened and learned the history of the most gentle race, the Khmer people of Cambodia.
 We became inspired by the work ethic of the Vietnamese and envious of how many different religions appear to be living in peace in Kuala Lumpur.
 We drank too much beer in Bali before pushing our bodies and opening our eyes to new limits by trekking through the Himalayas in Nepal.
 Finally we relished in the colours and smells of India, from the South all the way to my old Yoga school in the North, where i got the honor of meeting and talking to the new students.